Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

     terminatedPodGCThreshold: 12500
 ```

-Advanced: the controller manager may be further configured using the `extraArgs` field.
-This map creates runtime flags that are passed directly to the kube-controller-manager process.
+You can further configure kube-controller-manager using the `extraArgs` field.
+This YAML map creates runtime flags that are passed directly to the kube-controller-manager process.

 ## kube-scheduler

-The Kubernetes scheduler is a control plane process which assigns Pods to Nodes.
-The scheduler determines which Nodes are valid placements for each Pod in the scheduling queue according to constraints and available resources.
-The scheduler then ranks each valid Node and binds the Pod to a suitable Node.
-Multiple different schedulers may be used within a cluster; kube-scheduler is the reference implementation.
+The Kubernetes scheduler is a control plane process that assigns pods to nodes.
+It first determines which nodes are valid placements for each pod in the scheduling queue, according to constraints and available resources.
+Next, kube-scheduler ranks each valid node and binds the pod to a node that is suitable.

+You can use multiple different schedulers within a cluster; kube-scheduler is the reference implementation.

-It may be configured for all controllers using the `scheduler` section of the MKE config.
+You can configure all Kubernetes controllers through the `scheduler` section of the MKE configuration file, an example of which follows:

 ```yaml
 spec:
   scheduler:
 ```

-Advanced: the scheduler may be further configured using the `extraArgs` field.
-This map creates runtime flags that are passed directly to the kube-scheduler process.
+You can further configure kube-scheduler using the `extraArgs` field.
+This YAML map creates runtime flags that are passed directly to the kube-scheduler process.